-A fusebox, now more commonly known as a consumer unit, should be easy to find and is where the electricity in your home is controlled and distributed.
+A fusebox, also sometimes known as a consumer unit, should be easy to find and is where the electricity in your home is controlled and distributed.

 It’s important that you know where your fusebox is in case you ever need to turn the electricity off in an emergency.
 It contains three things – the main switch, fuses and/or circuit breakers, and Residual Current Devices.